koi-bito/Medical-QA-AI-Assistant/LEARNINGS.md

 What is the difference between a base model and a fine-tuned model?
 Why does QLoRA exist?
 - **A base model is pre-trained on general data, while a fine-tuned model is adapted for specific tasks; QLoRA exists to enable efficient fine-tuning of large models on limited hardware by using 4-bit quantization and low-rank adapters.**

+## Day 4

+What problem does RAG solve that fine-tuning doesn't?
+- **RAG solves the knowledge‑access problem, letting a model fetch fresh, factual information from an external source at inference time, something fine‑tuning, which only rewrites static model weights can’t achieve.**